elunna/hackem/hackem_changelog.md

     - Also grants STABLE.
 - [x] Quick Blade
 - [x] Reaper (Yeoman)
+    - Converted to Copper so that elven Yeoman can receive it as a gift.
 - [x] Serpent's Tongue (Necro)
     - Change to a parazonium, gets +d5 tohit
 - [x] Skullcrusher